What is a smart meter?

-- Save you from having to provide manual readings to your energy supplier – it’s all done automatically for you
+- save you from having to provide meter readings to your energy supplier – it’s all done automatically for you

 Smart meter launch explained

-Most of the gas and electricity meters in our homes were designed decades ago and many of us don’t know much about the energy we’re using.
-To help tackle this, the government wants to bring Britain’s energy system up to date by ensuring every home and small business is offered a smart meter by 2020.
-This process is already under way with the first generation of smart meters having been installed across millions of homes with a second generation of smart meters currently expected early 2019.
+Most of the gas and electricity meters in our homes were designed decades ago and many of us don’t know much about the energy we’re using day-to-day.
+To help tackle this, the government wants to bring Britain’s energy system up-to-date by ensuring every home is offered a smart meter.
+This process is already well underway with the 1st generation of smart meters having been installed across millions of homes, and the 2nd generation of smart meters currently being installed across the country.

 1st generation smart meter (called SMETS 1)

-Right now you may have read that these meters lose their smart functionality if you switch suppliers.
+You may have read that these meters lose their smart functionality if you switch energy supplier.
 This only happens if your meter isn’t supported by the new supplier, and our meters are widely supported.
-Plus, please rest assured that the energy industry is working hard to rectify this, so that all 1st generation meters work with all suppliers.
-The issue is expected to be resolved in mid 2019.
+Plus, the energy industry is working hard to rectify the switching issue, so that all 1st generation meters work with all suppliers – it’s expected to be resolved by the end of 2021.

 2nd generation smart meter (called SMETS 2)

-These meters are similar to 1st in technology but bring the added flexibility of allowing you to switch energy suppliers without losing any smart functionality.
-However, as stated above, 1 st generation meters will also have this flexibility soon
+These meters are similar to the 1st generation in technology but bring the added flexibility of allowing you to switch energy suppliers without losing any smart functionality.

 Smart meter FAQs